 - If you don’t have chia seeds, you could substitute them with sesame seeds but they won’t have the same effect of soaking up any liquid and making the outside super crispy.
 It would be yummy though!

-- Instead of potato starch, tapioca or arrowroot would do just as good a job.
+- Instead of potato starch, tapioca starch, corn starch or arrowroot powder would do just as good a job.

 - For a healthier option, I’m sure you could use a wholegrain flour like brown rice flour or millet flour instead but it just won’t have that super light tempura-like crispy exterior.